 Which narrative distance to choose?

 The key is to keep your reader front of mind and ask yourself: “What effect am I aiming to achieve at this moment in the scene/story?”

-If your aim is to set a scene or portray a broad sweep of events in a matter-of-fact way, a wide narrative distance is likely to be best.
-This end of the scale is particularly useful for establishing shifts in space, time and viewpoint, or if you want to want to pull back to give your reader some breathing space to process a key scene.
+If your aim is to set the scene or portray a broad sweep of events in a matter-of-fact way, a wide narrative distance is likely to be best.
+This end of the scale is particularly useful for establishing shifts in space, time and viewpoint, or if you want to want to pull back to give your reader some breathing space to process a key development.

-If, on the other hand, your aim is to create an emotional connection between reader and character, or to make a pivotal scene feel more visceral and vivid, a narrow or non-existent narrative distance is likely to be best.
+If, on the other hand, your aim is to create an emotional connection between reader and character, or to make a pivotal scene feel more visceral and vivid, a narrow narrative distance may be best.